 Minco expects to have sufficient financial resources necessary to undertake its currently planned activities, subject to completion of the Minco financing.
 There can be no assurance that Minco will be successful in obtaining any additional required funding necessary to conduct additional exploration or evaluation, if warranted, on Minco' current exploration properties or any properties that may be acquired or to develop mineral resources on such properties, if commercially mineable quantities of such resources are located thereon.
-Failure to obtain additional financing on a timely basis could cause Minco to forfeit its interest in such properties.
-If additional financing is raised through the issuance of equity or convertible debt securities of Minco, the interests of shareholders in the net assets of Minco may be diluted.
+Failure to obtain additional financing is raised through the issuance of equity or convertible debt securities of Minco, the interests of shareholders in the net assets of Minco may be diluted.